-Last Updated on July 30, 2020 by Dave Schoenbeck
+Last Updated on June 21, 2023 by Dave Schoenbeck

 Many businesses are so focused on the bottom line that they neglect their company culture.
 This can be a fatal mistake, as according to a Forbes study, more than 90% of employees said that good business culture was important at their company, and 92% said that improving their company culture would improve the value of the company.

-If you’re looking to improve your business culture, you must first understand what it is and what values you’re perpetuating in your organization.
+To improve your business culture, you must first understand what it is and what values you’re perpetuating in your organization.

 What Is Business Culture?

 In the book Rework, Jason Fried and David Heinemeier Hansson write, “Culture is the by-product of consistent behavior.
-If you encourage people to share, then sharing will be built into your culture.
+If you encourage people to share, sharing will be built into your culture.
 If you reward trust, then trust will be built into your culture.
 If you treat customers right, then treating customers right becomes your culture.”

 Why a Strong Culture Matters